Trauma, Relationships & Emotional Recovery

 When Money Becomes a Weapon - Recognising Financial Control

-Financial abuse is a hidden form of control that can leave you anxious, dependent, and trapped, even when the money is technically “yours.”
-This article explains the signs of financial abuse, how financial control works, and how to recognise it.
+Financial abuse is a hidden form of control that can leave you anxious, dependent, and trapped, even when the money is technically yours.
+Understanding the signs is often the first step towards recognising what is happening.

 Tag Cloud